ndcn/infer-subc/README.md

 8. Load the saved workflow settings for all channels and specify the input (intensity images) and output (desired location for segmentation files) folders.
 9. Click `Run`.
 A progress bar will allow you track your processing.

+> If you would like to test out the Napari plugin using the **sample data**, first open the `sample_data` folder which is located within infer_subc.
+Next, travel to either the `example_astrocyte` or the `example_neuron` directories.
+Then open the `raw` subfolder where you will find the sample microscopy image.
+As stated above in step 2, back in Napari, open the plugin by navigating to `Plugin` > `Infer sub-Cellular Object Npe2 plugin` > `Workflow editor`.
+After selecting the image in the plugin, click `Add Workflow` and again navigate to the `sample_data` folder inside infer_subc.
+For either the `example_astrocyte` and `example_neuron` folders, you will find a `settings` subfolder that contains parameters preset to work with their matching sample images.
+As you would in step 4, select the workflow corresponding to your desired segmentation (make sure to use the settings that match the cell type of the example image).
+You can then follow steps 5 through 9 as stated above to create the segmentations.
+For further elaboration on the sample data, click **[here](sample_data\sample_data_info.md)**.

 ### <ins>Option B:</ins> [Notebooks](/docs/nbs/overview.md) 📚
 The primary purpose of the Juptyer notebooks are to walk step-by-step through each of the segementation workflows.
 We hope these notebooks provide a more easily accessible resource for those who are new to Python image analysis.
-The notebooks are also built to run segmentation and quantification on sample data, with more information being provided [here](sample_data\sample_data_info.md).
+The notebooks are also built to run segmentation and quantification on sample data, with more information being provided **[here](sample_data\sample_data_info.md)**.
 *The notebooks below include sets to segment a single image.
 A batch processing workflow has not yet been created.*

 **Step 1️⃣: Identify a single cell of interest**